 Dixie Fire Lawyers

-Representing Dixie Fire Victims in Butte County and Plumas County
+Representing Dixie Fire Victims in Northern California: Butte, Plumas, Tehama, Lassen and Shasta.

-Potter Handy, LLP invites you to speak with one of our experienced Dixie Fire Lawyers regarding potential claims and legal rights.
+Potter Handy, LLP and the Law Office of Bret D. Cook, PC invite you to speak with one of our experienced Dixie Fire Lawyers regarding potential claims and legal rights.

 Dixie Fire Lawyers can help you find the answers to your questions and take your first step towards getting compensated.